williamcaamot/PG3302_Software_Design_Exam_FlexusWorkout/README.md

 - [ ] - Can throw custom exception when something goes wrong
 - [ ] - Move password checking logic from signup presenter to register method in user service
 - [ ] - Change the login and register methods to take in strings rather than user objects
+- [ ] - Some sort of check for when creating workouts that it is in fact associated with a user before inserting it